Scaling Enhancement of Photon Blockade in Output Fields: Introduction

-\emph{{Introduction}.---}Photon blockade, preventing the resonant injection/emission of more than one photon, is a pure quantum effect for single-photon generation with wide application in a myriad of quantum information protocols and technologies.
-Since its first proposal in an optical cavity containing strong Kerr nonlinearities~\cite{Imamoglu1997PRL}, diverse efforts have been made to observe photon blockade experimentally and many novel mechanisms are proposed to enhance the effect.
-Strong coupling between light and matter at the single-photon level enabled the observation of photon blockade in experiments, including single atoms strongly coupled to an optical resonator~\cite{Birnbaum2005Natur,Dayan2008Sci,Aoki2009PRL}, a quantum dot strongly coupled to a photonic crystal resonator~\cite{Faraon2008NatPh,Reinhard2012NaPho}, and a superconducting qubit strongly coupled to a transmission line resonator~\cite{LangC2011PRL,Hoffman2011PRL}.
-Different from the photon blockade induced by photon-photon repulsion based on strong nonlinearity, there is another mechanism with weak nonlinearity and the blockade is achieved by quantum interference~\cite{Liew2010PRL,Bamba2011PRA,Majumdar2012PRL,Xu2013JPB,Xu2014PRA1,Xu2014PRA2,ZhouYH2015PRA,Flayac2017PRA}, which has been observed for both optical~\cite{Snijders2018PRL} and microwave~\cite{Vaneph2018PRL} photons.
+Since the prediction of photon blockade~\cite{Imamoglu1997PRL}, diverse efforts have been made to observe and enhance the effect.
+Strong coupling between light and matter at the single-photon level enabled the observation of photon blockade in experiments, including single atoms coupled to an optical resonator~\cite{Birnbaum2005Natur,Dayan2008Sci,Aoki2009PRL}, a quantum dot coupled to a photonic crystal resonator~\cite{Faraon2008NatPh,Reinhard2012NaPho}, and a superconducting qubit coupled to a transmission line resonator~\cite{LangC2011PRL,Hoffman2011PRL}.
+Different from the photon blockade based on strong nonlinearity (conventional photon blockade), Liew and Savona showed that photon blockade also can be achieved with weak nonlinearity via quantum interference, i.e., unconventional photon blockade (UPB)~\cite{Liew2010PRL,Bamba2011PRA}.
+Subsequently, UPB has been predicted in different setups~\cite{Majumdar2012PRL,Xu2013JPB,Xu2014PRA1,Xu2014PRA2,ZhouYH2015PRA,Flayac2017PRA,Zou2020OE}, and has been observed for both optical~\cite{Snijders2018PRL} and microwave~\cite{Vaneph2018PRL} photons.
+While the UPB with weak nonlinearity is interesting, the fact that there is a very small amount of photon in the cavity makes it inconvenient for applications~\cite{Lemonde2014PRA}.
 Besides, photon blockade is also predicted by nonlinear driving~\cite{Andrew2021sciadv,MaYX2023PRA} and nonlinear loss~\cite{ZhouYH2022PRAPP,SuX2022PRA,Ben-Asher2023PRL,ZuoYL2022PRA}.
-Moreover, photon blockade enhancement is proposed based on multimode-resonant interaction~\cite{Stannigel2012PRL,Ludwig2012PRL}, non-Hermitian interaction~\cite{Huang2022LPR,LiJH2015PRA,ZhouYH2018PRA,SunJY2023PRA}, dynamical excitation~\cite{Ghosh2019PRL,LiM2022PRL}, and coupled-resonator chain~\cite{WangY2021PRL,li2023enhancement,lu2024chiral}.
+Moreover, photon blockade enhancement is proposed based on multimode-resonant interaction~\cite{Stannigel2012PRL,Ludwig2012PRL}, non-Hermitian coupling~\cite{Huang2022LPR,LiJH2015PRA,ZhouYH2018PRA,SunJY2023PRA}, dynamical excitation~\cite{Ghosh2019PRL,LiM2022PRL}, and coupled-resonator chain~\cite{WangY2021PRL,li2023enhancement,lu2024chiral}.